Paris-Bordeaux-Provence By Train

 Join Odyssey Traveller as we take a leisurely tour of the French countryside, travelling by train from Paris to Bordeaux to Provence and back, over the course of 20 days.

-We will have our fill of France's unique regional cuisines, historical sights, and breathtaking scenery.
+We will have our feel of France's unique regional cuisines, historical sights, and breathtaking scenery.
 There are high-speed trains that travel from Paris deeper into the heart of France, but on this tour we will choose to have an unhurried but comfortable journey on regional trains (Transport Express Régional, or TER) and steam locomotives in order to better enjoy the view.
 On this journey, we will travel on the railway and see vineyards, lavender fields, pine forests, gorges, and the breathtaking Mediterranean coast.
-We will take the roads (and rails) less travelled and visit France's regional cities, as well as its small towns that may not be visited by other commercial tours.
+We will take the roads (and rails) less travelled and visit France's regional cities, as well as its small towns that may not be visited by other commercial tours. his tour is designed for senior or mature travellers, and both couples and solo travellers are welcome who are looking for a unique .

 On this Paris-Bordeaux-Provence By Train tour, we will visit the chateaux of the Loire Valley, including the largest chateau in the valley, Chateau de Chambord; Chateau de Cheverney, which inspired Hergé’s Marlinspike Hall in The Adventures of Tintin; and Chateau De Clos Luce, a summer house of the kings of France and which served as the residence of the Italian master Leonardo da Vinci during the Renaissance.
 The year 2019 marks Da Vinci's 500th death anniversary, and the chateau has a special cultural programme to celebrate his life and work.